matrix-org/synapse/docker/README.md

     matrixdotorg/synapse:latest
 ```

-assuming 8008 is the port Synapse is listening for traffic on.
+assuming 8008 is the port Synapse is configured to listen on for http traffic.

 You can then check that it has started correctly with: